 The downward spiral of Flash began with the advent of mobile devices, introduction of a number of new web browsers, and the rise of HTML’s popularity.
-‘Flash’ was the then Adobe’s Flagship product.
-But Adobe has gracefully faced the sudden changes and came up with updates, new product portfolio that supports HTML5.
+‘Flash’ was once Adobe’s Flagship product.
+But Adobe has gracefully faced the sudden changes and came up with updates and a new product portfolio that supports HTML5.
 No one expected that.
-Adobe quickly aligned to the sudden technological changes and completely updated it’s eLearning authoring tool ‘Captivate’ to develop HTML5 friendly eLearning.
+Adobe quickly aligned to the sudden technological changes and completely updated its eLearning authoring tool ‘Captivate’ that helps develop HTML5 friendly eLearning.

-So, here’s how Adobe Captivate is helpful in creating HTML5 output for online courses and converting legacy courses to HTML5.
+So, here’s how Adobe for Captivate helps create HTML5 output online courses and also convert Flash courses to HTML5.

 1. Publish E-learning to HTML5 in Captivate

 After completing your eLearning project or online course in Adobe Captivate, you can publish it to multiple formats in a simple way.

 You can choose from the publish options in the Publish window.
 If you select the publish to HTML5 option, your learners can view the course on iPads and mobile devices.
 If you publish to both SWF and HTML5, learners will be able to view the course on desktops, iPads, and mobile devices.

 Adobe Captivate 8.0.1 and above versions support publishing eLearning courses as mobile applications (Apps).
 This is possible with PhoneGap.
 You can publish eLearning courses to PhoneGap without using a separate App packager application.
 Publishing to Devices (app) menu item is integrated with Captivate.

 3. HTML5 Tracker

 This feature is very helpful in converting Flash-based courses to HTML5.
 Objects in eLearning courses that are not supported in the HTML5 output get listed in the HTML5 Tracker automatically.
 If you delete or modify such objects in the courses, the tracker also gets updated.